 How you go about this will depend mainly on the reason(s) why you are considering such an extreme option.
 The reason(s) will also have a strong influence on your odds of success.

 If time is on your side, your first step should be to implement some of the strategies discussed in the sections above.
 Moving your finances overseas will be especially important, disappearing from the internet also.
 You should ensure that everything is set up in non-aligned countries, preferably in the name of opaque offshore entities.
 You should also ensure that no direct transfer ever happens as this would create an obvious link.
 Be creative, unpredictable and remember to make things difficult and very costly for whoever is looking for you.
 An easy way to do this is via an information overload strategy.
 For example, instead of travelling to one country to open bank accounts, travel to thirty countries and open bank accounts in each of them.
 Instead of scouting one or two bugout locations, scout out a hundred.
 Plant false leads all over the place, make some of them more credible than others.
 Imagine the nightmare an investigative team would face tracking down leads in dozens of different countries, many with cultural and language barriers, hostile governments and dysfunctional law enforcement agencies.
 In other words build a solid, comprehensive plan.
-Do not let anything to chance and most importantly, do not try to improvise.
+Do not leave anything to chance and most importantly, do not try to improvise.

 If time is against you, get as much cash as possible (in physical currency), get yourself to a major town and book an Airbnb under an assumed name (one that offers self-check in) for a period of at least one month.
 You can use prepaid gift cards to pay for the Airbnb (be careful when buying them, disguise yourself if possible).
 Once at the Airbnb, stay inside at all time.
 Use the gift cards to order groceries and anything you need but remember to instruct the delivery drivers to leave everything in front of the door (do not show yourself).
 Do not search for press reports about yourself, this may leave a trace that can be followed.
-Take the time to plan, to consider your future.
+Take time to plan, to consider your future.
 When ready, leave the Airbnb and set everything in motion.

 Once you have executed your plan and disappeared, never look back.
 Truly becoming a new person is the only way to make this work long-term.